breakndenter/scan-automated-nmap-scan-/README.md

 source:https://github.com/Mr-P4p3r/nmapbar

-(.bashrc looks for it in /opt so git clone there or edit bashrc)
+(allports alias looks for it in /opt so git clone there or edit your bashrc)

 =============================================